 Our team is augmented by our network of collaborators, including leading universities, research institutes, small businesses, and manufacturers that we engage to provide specialized capabilities to meet our customer needs.
 UTC also owns and organizes many key technical exchanges, including the Defense Manufacturing Conference, Aircraft Structural Integrity Program Conference, Turbine Engine Technology Symposium, and Diminishing Manufacturing Sources and Material Shortages Conference.
 These and other interactions support regular engagement with our customers and collaborators.

-While our capabilities span the spectrum of materials and manufacturing topics, prominent areas of emphasis for current and future activity include:
+While our capabilities span the spectrum of materials and manufacturing topics, prominent areas of emphasis, current and planned, include:

 - Agile manufacturing methods and demonstrations

 - Spatial Registration, Augmented Reality

 - Munitions and Hypersonics